ibz0q/lovelace-bg-animation/README.md

 ## Why

-Lot's of pretty animations existed at the dawn of HTML5/Canvas/JS/CSS3/Flash and there's still cool artists doing this today.
+Lot's of pretty animations existed at the dawn of HTML5/Canvas/JS/CSS3/Flash and there's artists still creating these thesetoday.
 I wanted to curate old and new, use them on my Home Assistant tablet/dashboard, they look cool.

 Unfortunately over time some older animations were lost to digital oblivion.
 I sometimes saved these locally and have tried to repair them to original to the best of my ability and credit the original artists, archive.org links provided if they are available - This is not always the case.